DiceNameIsMy/vut-itu/docs/Navrh.md

 - ⭐ Create a review for a **Place** he had visited.
 During development, more actions may be added as we spot what we might've missed.

-<div style="page-break-after: always;"></div>
-# 3. Funkční základ aplikace

-### 3.1 BE Implementation (Implementace BE)
-For the Proof Of Concept (PoC), we'll be storing almost everything locally.
-Time spent on local storage is not wasted, since our applicaiton must be accessible offline anyways.
-The only data that is loaded via web are:
-- A map.
-It will be downloadable, but to not waste too much storage, offline maps will be downloaded only after explicit confirmation.
-- Weather forecasts.
-Via external API.
-Cacheable
-- Croudsourced data (Mocked for PoC): Attractions, reviews, events, routes.

-Then, part of the data would be extracted to a BE server (Likely a .NET API).
-- User information to enable synchronization with other devices.
-- Trip information to enable sharing it with other people.
-- TODO: Add other things we'd like to have in BE.

-TODO: Attach some screenshots?
-### 3.2 Klicove casti FE
-TODO: Describe it & attach some screenshots?

-$$

-$$